 Quantum bits, called “qubits”

-A two-state machine that we have just described in abstract terms is usually realised as a controlled evolution of a two state system, called a quantum bit or a qubit.
+Such a two-state machine that we have just described in abstract terms is usually realised as a controlled evolution of a two-state system, called a quantum bit, or qubit for short.

 Some other pulses (say, half the duration or intensity) will take the atom into states that have no classical analogue.